John 15:17 “These things I command you, that you love one another.”

 *If I am identified by my political aspirations and not by Jesus Christ, I have ruined my testimony.

-If my parties allegiance takes precedent over my allegiance to Christ in me, I have failed as an ambassador of Christ’s love for the world.
+If my parties allegiance takes precedence over my allegiance to Christ in me, I have failed as an ambassador of Christ’s love for the world.
 It’s time for the people of God to live with an eternal perspective and not a temporal objective.
-We destroy the image of Jesus to the lost when we make a direct association of Jesus with a political person, especially when that person does not embody the love of God.
+We destroy the image of Jesus when we directly associate Jesus with a political candidate, especially when that person does not embody the love of God.

 If I show disdain for someone because of their religion, lifestyle, or their affiliation, I do not love God.
 I’m not saying we affirm anything that is contrary to God’s holiness, I’m saying we love the person regardless of what they represent.
 It is God who brings judgement upon the unrighteous.
 Jesus made it very clear what love looks like, but what about what it doesn’t look like?

-Love expressed is as valuable as the intent of the heart.
+Love expressed is only as valuable as the intent of the heart.

 If I do a kind deed but I don’t have love, my insincerity undermines the act.
-Sure, those on the receiving end may appreciate it for the moment, eventually the lack of love is reflected in the actions of the giver.
+Sure, there are those on the receiving end who may appreciate it for the moment but eventually the lack of love is reflected in the actions of the giver.
 I know from experience, it’s very hard to sustain a sense of giving when love is not the foundation of why I give.
 I grow weary and burdened by simply acting, serving out of necessity, or out of responsibility and not because I truly love the ones I serve.

-What profit do we lose when we act in a way that mimics love and yet is born out of pride, guilt, or pain?
+What do we lose when we act in a way that mimics love and yet is born out of pride, guilt, or pain?
 We simply lose God’s reward.
-This reward, that God has set aside for the faithful, is manifold, there is both joy now and there is joy to come.
+The reward that God has set aside for the faithful is manifold, there is both joy now and there is joy to come.
 How God goes about rewarding His people is as bottomless as His grace…there is simply no end.